I Wanna Be Your Man: The Rolling Stones version

 Bill Wyman noted how the Rolling Stones adapted the song to their style:

 Released only as a single, the Rolling Stones' rendition did not appear on a studio album.
 The song was reissued in the UK on the Decca compilation albums Milestones (1972) and Rolled Gold: The Very Best of the Rolling Stones (1975).
 In 1989, it was issued on the US compilation album Singles Collection: The London Years.
-It is included on the four CD version of the 2012 GRRR! compilation.
+It is included on the four-CD version of the 2012 GRRR! compilation.

 The B-side of the second single was "Stoned", a "Green Onions"–influenced instrumental composed by Nanker/Phelge, the early collective pseudonym for the group.
-Additionally, it included the 'Sixth Stone' pianist Ian Stewart, making it the first released self-penned composition, with added spoken asides by Mick Jagger.
+Additionally, it included the "Sixth Stone" pianist Ian Stewart, making it the first released self-penned composition, with added spoken asides by Mick Jagger.
 Some original 1963 copies were issued with the misprinted title as "Stones", making it doubly collectable as a rarity.

-On 1 January 1964, the Stones' "I Wanna Be Your Man" was the first song ever performed on the BBC's Top of the Pops.
-The segment was featured in the 1995 docu-series The Beatles Anthology.
-A performance of the song on The Arthur Haynes Show recorded on 7 February 1964 appears as part of the bonus material on the 2012 documentary film Crossfire Hurricane.
+On 1 January 1964, the Stones' "I Wanna Be Your Man" was performed on the first episode of the BBC's Top of the Pops, making them the first band to appear on the show.
+A performance of the song on The Arthur Haynes Show recorded on 7 February 1964 appears in the 1995 docu-series The Beatles Anthology and as part of the bonus material on the 2012 documentary film Crossfire Hurricane.

 The Beatles version

 The Beatles' version was sung by Ringo Starr and appeared on the group's second UK album, With the Beatles, released 22 November 1963 and on the US release Meet the Beatles!, released on 20 January 1964.
 It was driven by a heavily tremoloed, open E-chord on a guitar played through a Vox AC30 amplifier.
 John Lennon was dismissive of the song in 1980, saying:

 The Beatles also recorded two versions of the song for the BBC.
 One version was for the Saturday Club, recorded on 7 January 1964 and first broadcast on 15 February.
-The second version was for the From Us to You show recorded on 28 February and broadcast on 30 March; this was released decades later on the Live at the BBC collection.
+The second version was for the From Us to You show, recorded on 28 February and broadcast on 30 March; this was released decades later on the Live at the BBC collection.
 The Beatles also recorded a version for the Around The Beatles TV show, recorded on 19 April 1964; this version was released on the Anthology 1 collection in 1995.